Noch05/predict_donor_behavior/README.md

 * `05-test_ranger_tidymodels.R` is a script that experiments with training random forests from the `tidymodels` framework.
 * `06-test_xgboost.R` is a script that experiments with training boosted decision trees using `xgboost`.
 * `07-test_keras.R` is a script that uses a subset of data to train multi-layer perceptron using `tidymodels`, `Keras` and `TensorFlow`.
+* `08-predict_donor.R` is an accompaniment to the final paper, hosts all the code used in the final aspects of the analysis, such as creating figures and tables.

 ## Paper